albertosantini/quadprog/README.md

 Notes
 =====

+This is a strictly porting from Fortran code contained in R package [quadprog](https://cran.r-project.org/web/packages/quadprog/).

 **To maintain a one-to-one porting with the Fortran implementation, the array index starts from 1 and not from zero.
 Please, be aware and give a look at the examples in the test folder**.